FHA Loans in PA ( Pennsylvania )

 This guarantee by the federally-backed program greatly increases the borrowing ability for many first-time applicants.
 Once the FHA-approved loan is distributed, it is repaid to the lender through monthly mortgage payments.

 FHA-approved loans have numerous advantages and annually help over one million families buy a home.
-Some of the advantages of FHA-approved loans include:
+Some of the advantages of an FHA loan in Pennsylvania include:

-- More flexible credit qualifications.
-FHA loans have a minimum credit score requirement of 500 where the applicant has a 10% down payment and a minimum of 580 with a 3.5% down payment.
+- More flexible credit qualifications: FHA loans have a minimum credit score requirement of 500 where the applicant has a 10% down payment and a minimum of 580 with a 3.5% down payment.
 This is considerably lower than most commercial lenders.
-Further, the FHA will consider factors outside of an applicant’s credit score and then will approve FHA loans in PA.
+Further, the FHA will consider factors outside an applicant’s credit score and then will approve FHA loans in PA.

-- Higher allowable debt-to-income ratio.
-As opposed to conventional lenders, FHA loans allow for applicants to have a higher debt-to-income ratio.
+- Higher allowable debt-to-income ratio: Unlike conventional lenders, FHA loans allow applicants to have a higher debt-to-income ratio.

-- Reduced waiting periods.
-Applicants with past bankruptcies or foreclosures face longer waiting periods when applying for a conventional loan as opposed to an FHA loan.
+- Reduced waiting periods: Applicants with past bankruptcies or foreclosures face longer waiting periods when applying for a conventional loan as opposed to a PA FHA loan.

-- Non-occupant co-borrowers allowed.
-Under most conventional loans terms, co-borrows must be occupants of the property.
+- Non-occupant co-borrowers allowed: Under most conventional loan terms, co-borrows must be occupants of the property.
 This precludes, for example, a parent signing as a co-borrower.
-FHA programs allow for non-occupant co-borrowers where this is a familial relationship or other longstanding relationship between the borrowers.
+FHA programs allow for non-occupant co-borrowers where this is a familial relationship or other long-standing relationship between the borrowers.